-Co mmentary on grants and other contributions revenue AASB 1004.48-53 TPP21-08 2.
-NSW Treasury designates only certain transfers as a contribution by owners in accordance with Interpretation 1038, including transfers effected by Administrative Arrangements Orders, transfers of programs / functions or parts thereof and 'equity appropriations' that fund payments to adjust a for-profit entity's capital structure.
-'Restructures of administrative arrangements' that are subject to AASB 1004 must be accounted for as contributions by owners.
-TPP21-08 3.
-However, where an entity is of the view that other contributions are in the nature of a contribution by owners (i.e. equity adjustment), the entity must approach NSW Treasury for designation in accordance with Interpretation 1038 before the date of transfer.
-TPP21-08 4.
-For a transfer to be designated as a contribution by owners, the entity will need to demonstrate that the transfer reflects a Government policy decision to increase or decrease the financial resources of the entity (i.e. the entity's equity).
-TPP21-08 A capital (cash) grant will continue to be treated as revenue in line with AASB 15 or AASB 1058, as applicable, unless the payment is intended to fund payments to adjust a for-profit entity's capital structure.
-For example, where a not-for-profit entity receives a cash grant, this must be treated as revenue rather than equity.
-This is because not-for-profit entities do not have an established capital structure.
-Re cognition 6.
-Dis Contributions (other than contributions by owners) are to be recognised as income.
-The timing of recognition is determined by the requirements in either AASB 15 or AASB 1058, as applicable.
-Refer to Section "Commentary on revenue" for more details. sclosure on transfers to acquire or construct non-financial assets to be ntrolled by the entity AASB 1058.31 7.
-Disclose opening and closing of financial asset and liability balances arising from grants received to construct recognisable non-financial assets to be used by the entity, and income recognised from these transfers.
+- nmentary on grants and other contributions revenue and hand the AASB 1004.48-53 TPP21-08 2.
+NSW Treasury designates only certain transfers as a co accordance with Interpretation 1038, including transfers eff Arrangements Orders, transfers of programs / functions or p appropriations' that fund payments to adjust a for-profit e 'Restructures of administrative arrangements' that are subject accounted for as contributions by owners. ected by Adi parts thereof ntity's capita ministrati [,] and 'equ I structur TPP21-08 3.
+However, where an entity is of the view that other contribution contribution by owners (i.e. equity adjustment), the entity Treasury for designation in accordance with Interpretation transfer. / must appro oach NS TPP21-08 4.
+For a transfer to be designated as a contribution by owners demonstrate that the transfer reflects a Government policy decrease the financial resources of the entity (i.e. the entity's decision to i TPP21-08 5.
+Po A capital (cash) grant will continue to be treated as revenue AASB 1058, as applicable, unless the payment is intended to a for-profit entity's capital structure.
+For example, where a not a cash grant, this must be treated as revenue rather than equ for-profit entities do not have an established capital structure cognition fund paymer -for-profit ent ity.
+Th i s is be its to adju ity receiv - 6.
+Dia Contributions (other than contributions by owners) are to be The timing of recognition is determined by the requirement AASB 1058, as applicable.
+Refer to Section "Commentary details. s in either A on revenue ASB 15 e" for mo closure on transfers to acquire or construct non-finite international terms of the setting iancial ass AASB 1058.31 7.
+Disclose opening and closing of financial asset and liability grants received to construct recognisable non-financial as entity, and income recognised from these transfers.
 AASB 1058.32 8.
-Disclose information about obligations under such transfers, including a description of when the entity typically satisfies its obligations (for example, as the asset is constructed, upon completion of construction or when the asset is acquired).
-AASB 1058.33 9.
-Disclose explanation of when entity expects to recognise income from liabilities, either: (a) Quantitatively, using time bands; or(b) Qualitatively.
+Disclose information about obligations under such transfers of when the entity typically satisfies its obligations (for ex- constructed, upon completion of construction or when the as ample, as th ne asset AASB 1058.33 9.
+Disclose explanation of when entity expects to recognise either: (a) Quantitatively, using time bands; or income from n liabilitie (b) Qualitatively.
 AASB 1058.34 10.
-An entity shall disclose the judgements, and changes in the judgements, made in applying this Standard that significantly affect the determination of the amount and timing of income arising from transfers to enable an entity to acquire or construct a recognisable non-financial asset to be controlled by the entity.
-In particular, an entity shall explain the judgements, and changes in the judgements, made in determining the timing of satisfaction of obligations.
-AASB 1058.35 11.
-For obligations satisfied over time, disclose the methods used to recognise income and why those methods provide a faithful depiction of progress toward satisfying performance obligations.
+An entity shall disclose the judgements, and changes in the applying this Standard that significantly affect the determina- timing of income arising from transfers to enable an entity to recognisable non-financial asset to be controlled by the entiti shall explain the judgements, and changes in the judgement the timing of satisfaction of obligations. ation of the a o acquire or y.
+In particula mount a construct ar, an ent AASB 1058.35 11.
+For obligations satisfied over time, disclose the methods us and why those methods provide a faithful depiction of pro performance obligations.
 AASB 1058.36 12.
-For obligations satisfied at a point in time, an entity shall disclose the significant judgements made in evaluating when it has satisfied its obligations.
-AASB 1058.27 13.
-Entities are encouraged to disclose qualitative information, by major class of transaction, about the nature of the entity's dependence arising from: • volunteer services it receives, including those not recognised inventories held to the achievement of the entity's objectives but not recognised g) Acceptance by the Crown of employee benefits and other liabilities

-The following liabilities and / or expenses have been assumed by the Crown or other government entities:
+For obligations satisfied at a point in time, an entity shall judgements made in evaluating when it has satisfied its oblig significa AASB 1058.27 13.
+Entities are encouraged to disclose qualitative informati transaction, about the nature of the entity's dependence aris on, by majc ing from: or class volunteer services it receives, including those not recog inventories held to the achievement of the entity's object tives but not recognis g) Acceptance by the Crown of employee benefits and ot her liabilities 6 3/ 37 The following liabilities and / or expenses have been a or other government entities: ssumed by f the Crow